jesusgf96/Sea-Elements-Prediction-UNet-Based-Models/README.rst

 🔗 Citation
 -----

-If you decide to cite our project in your paper or use our data, please use the following bibtex reference:
+If you use our data and code, please cite the paper using the following bibtex reference:

 .. code:: bibtex